Welcome to the 2nd Humormeister's Forum edition

 An extreme example of this was the 1962 outbreak of contagious laughter in Tangayika.
 It began as an isolated fit of laughter in a group of schoolgirls 12 - 18 years old.
 The laughter fit quickly rose to a laughing epidemic of contagious laughter that lasted 46 days.

+To stimulate people to laugh, television producers several decades ago produced laugh tracks which they used with situation comedies.
+The purpose of the laugh tracks was to stimulate contagious laughter in the viewers.
 We were born to laugh.
 Babies start laughing when they are 10 - 12 weeks old (usually after a good bowel movement).
 By the time kids are 4 years old, they laugh on the average 400 times a day.
 Unfortunately, as adults we lose this natural tendency and we are lucky if we average 4 - 6 of laughter a day.

 We can't turn the time back to our early childhood, but we would do ourselves a lot of good if we were to increase tha 4 - 6 laughs a day.